allan-alb/nlwagents-server/README.md

-# NLW Agents — Audio Q&A Application
+# NLW Agents — AI-powered Audio Q&A Application

 NLW Agents is an innovative Q&A backend application that allows users to send audio messages, which are automatically transcribed, stored in a vector database, and later used to generate answers for user questions.
 This enables users to build a knowledge base from their own voice notes and retrieve information through natural language queries.